 How Much Can You Earn With Lyft vs. Uber?

 Like any other sharing-economy gig or freelance work, you’re a contractor with either company.

 So, your earnings are largely based on how much you want to work and how you manage your time.

-Then there’s this guy earns $750 a week driving 45 to 50 hours a week with Lyft in Philadelphia.
+Then, there’s this guy, who earns $750 a week driving 45 to 50 hours a week with Lyft in Philadelphia.